mawsterlab/synthetic_promoter_mavenn/README.md

 # synthetic_promoter_mavenn
-Notebooks and data associated with Loell, et al. 2023
+Notebooks and data associated with Loell, et al. 2023, 'Transcription factor interactions explain the context-dependent activity of CRX binding sites'.

 This repository contains: